p-hzamora/FluentValidation/docs/built-in-validators.md

 * `{PropertyValue}` – Current value of the property
 * `{PropertyPath}` - The full path of the property

-## Greater Than Or Equal Validator
+## Greater Than Or equal Validator
 Ensures that the value of the specified property is greater than or equal to a particular value (or greater than or equal to the value of another property).

 Example: